lilgallon/particles.js/README.md

 ParticlesHandler(canvas-id, settings)|It creates the class attributes.
 start()|If first call : it initializes the particles with the settings (if set), and starts the loop.
-Otherwise it resumes the loop. stop()|It stops the loop (all the particles are frozen). setMultiplierIn(multiplierIn)|Change multiplier when the mouse is in the canvas. setMultiplierOut(multiplierOut)|Change multiplier when the mouse out of the canvas. onResize()|Force canvas to resize with parent container
+Otherwise it resumes the loop. stop()|It stops the loop (all the particles are frozen). onResize()|Force canvas to resize with parent container. settings|Getter and setter to update any settings in real time.
+The values are validated before being applied (the process is optimized).

 - Go to the [github wiki](https://github.com/N3ROO/particles.js/wiki) for more details.